Newly Diagnosed with Leiomyosarcoma-Initial Steps

 - Have a medical appointment organizer notebook to help you keep all your important paperwork such as lab test results, radiology/imaging reports, pathology reports, current medications as well as the notes and questions you have written down in good order and ready for each appointment.
 Staying organized allows you to be better prepared for all your appointments.

 - Make sure that you write down the questions you want to ask the Surgeon or Oncologist and take them with you to your appointment.
-(To view questions to consider asking – go to the “Questions to Ask Your Surgeon or Oncologist” tab on this website).
+(To learn more, click “Questions to Ask Your Surgeon or Oncologist“

 Dr. Seth Pollack, a leading medical oncologist and sarcoma specialist, encourages patients to find the doctors most equipped to treat their disease, one who will communicate with them and find the most effective treatment options for them.